truenas/documentation/content/SCALE/SCALECLIReference/System/CLISupport.md

 {{< toc >}}

 ## Support Namespace
-The **support** namespace has nine commands, and is based on Proactive Support management functions found in the SCALE API and web UI.
+The **support** namespace has nine commands and is based on Proactive Support management functions found in the SCALE API and web UI.
-It provides access to system proactive support account setting methods through the **support** commands.
+It provides access to system proactive support account settings and methods through the **support** commands.

 ## Support Commands
 The following **support** commands allow you to configure Proactive support account settings, create a new support ticket and attach files to an existing ticket.